0xf1sh/CyanoPSP/README.md

 - App drawer (More functional)
 - Apollo music player
 - Fully functional calculator app
-- A little settings tweaker (possibly to change battery icons and such)
 - Boot animation (I'll use a set of 20 images in a zip file probably - These images can be replaced by using another zip with the same file names and format)

 What's not working